sagikazarmark/please-go-modules/README.md

 This experiment went through a couple versions, hit a few dead ends.
 Every major turn should be documented here so in the future we know how and why decisions have been made.

 ## Latest revision - 2020-06-29

+Using the Go tooling for downloading turned out to be a dead end, because in module mode object files can only be built and saved for direct dependencies, but not transitive ones.
+(Chances are this is not true, but I couldn't find the right solution)

+After looking at [Gazelle](https://github.com/bazelbuild/bazel-gazelle), it turns out that they don't use go modules for package management either.
+This is kind of understandable, since go modules break the incremental build idea behind Bazel/Please (every change to `go.mod` would result it massive rebuilds).

+Gazelle actually uses a small tool, called [fetch_repo](https://github.com/bazelbuild/bazel-gazelle/tree/5c00b77/cmd/fetch_repo) to download packages.
+It supports regular `go get` mode (and more) and works with modules as well.
+It uses a little trick to do that: it creates a temporary module and downloads the package using `go mod download`.

+I was able to integrate this tool into the existing `go_get` rule with a few changes.
+The working title is `go_getx`.
+If this tool gets integrated into the upstream `go_get` rule, it might worth checking if it can replace the rest of the current download logic.

 ## First few revisions - 2020 June